Top-rated local movers that handle Long Beach to Boise moves

 - Boise is considered to be safer than Long Beach with a safety index of 65.01 vs Long Beach’s 41.42.

-- Air quality in Boise is good, and in Long Beach it's good.
+- Air quality in Boise is Good, and in Long Beach it’s Good.

 - HOA rules: It’s a good idea to look into your HOA or community regulations before moving day arrives.

 - State licensing: In Idaho, in-state movers are regulated by and must register with the Idaho Transportation Department.
 In cases of unresolvable disputes with local movers, they may help.
-Before booking, ensure the moving company is officially licensed to handle your move.
+Double-check that the moving company is properly licensed before you hire them.

-- State regulator: To confirm a moving company's license in Idaho, visit the state's public utilities commission.
+- State regulator: You can verify a Idaho moving company’s license by visiting the state’s public utilities commission.

 - Moving Permits: While Idaho doesn’t mandate moving permits, checking local parking guidelines before your move-in day is still a good idea.

-- Moving company insurance: Every state sets its own rules for what insurance moving companies need to maintain.
+- Moving company insurance: Every state requires moving companies to carry different levels of insurance.
 Choose cost-free Released Value Protection for minimal coverage, provided by movers at no extra charge.
 With liability capped at 60 cents per pound per article, consider alternative coverage options from your selected moving company or explore third-party insurance for full value protection.

 Where to live in Boise